What is Autism?

 How does ABA Benefit Those with Autism?

-Today, ABA is widely recognized as a safe and effective treatment for autism.
-In particular, ABA principles and techniques can foster basic skills such as looking, listening and imitating, as well as complex skills such as reading, conversing and understanding another person’s perspective.
+When used safely, ABA principles and techniques can foster basic skills such as orienting, attending, and communication, as well as complex skills such as reading, conversing and playing games at recess.

 Be Aware of Fad and Misleading Treatments: